Division: Solving for Unknown Factors

 - On the board write “Multiplication Strategies.”

-- Then ask the students to share with the class some multiplication strategies they already know.
+- Ask students to share with the class some multiplication strategies they already know.
 As the students share, list the strategies on the board under the term “Multiplication Strategies.”

 - Some strategies students may share are repeated additions, arrays, skip counting, or grouping.